Demographic history of Detroit: 20th century

 The white population of the city peaked in 1950 and then steadily declined due to white flight and net emigration through 2010.
 The white population fell 95% between the 1950 and 2010 censuses, as whites who often still worked in the city moved to the surrounding suburbs.
-Many of these white residents were moving out of the city to avoid black Detroiters who were slowly beginning to be able to buy houses in white neighborhoods after landmark civil rights cases such as Shelley v.
+Many of these white residents were moving out of the city to avoid black Detroiters who were now able to buy houses in white neighborhoods after landmark civil rights cases such as Shelley v.
 Kraemer began to lower barriers to home ownership.
-Additionally, the industrial boom of the postwar period had begun to decline by the 1950s and 60s.
-In 1950, 56% of all automobile employment in the United States was in Michigan, but by 1960, that had fallen to 40%.
+Additionally, the industrial boom of the postwar period had begun to decline by the 1950s and '60s.
+In 1950, 56% of all automobile-manufacturing employment in the United States was in Michigan, but by 1960, that had fallen to 40%.
 Many of the factories that had employed thousands of Detroiters were forced to lay off workers, leading to Detroiters moving elsewhere for work.

 Major changes to US immigration law in 1965 resulted in a large influx of Middle Eastern residents.
 The Middle Eastern population in Detroit rose from 70,000 in 1974 to 92,000 in 2004.

 The Detroit riot of 1967, a result of years of segregation in Detroit, only exacerbated the phenomenon of white flight.
 One of the major consequences of white flight was the commercial vacuum that it created.
 The city lost a great deal of tax revenue, and many neighborhoods lost valuable commercial centers and markets, contributing to a vicious cycle of disinvestment and population decline.
 By 1980, not only did black people make up over 60% of the population, but the population of Detroit as a whole had decreased by 35% since its height in 1950.
 This trend of population decline did not change in the following 30 years, and by 2010, the population of Detroit had decreased by about 60%.